Florida Panthers hire Bob Boughner as head coach

 The Florida Panthers agree.

-Boughner is Florida’s new coach, his hiring getting announced by the team Monday morning.
+Boughner is Florida’s new coach, introduced at a news conference Monday afternoon.
 The former NHL defenceman becomes the 15th coach in the franchise’s 24-year history, and its fifth since 2011.

-“He sees the game in a modern way and is eager to work with our young players,” Panthers general manager Dale Tallon said.
-“During the interview process, Bob blew us away with his preparation, his passion, knowledge and dedication to the game.
-We believe that he is the right leader to get our team back to competing towards our goal of winning the Stanley Cup.”
+General manager Dale Tallon said Boughner sees the game in a modern way and is the right leader to get the Panthers back toward competing for the Stanley Cup.
+Tallon said Boughner blew away the team with his interview late last month.

+“Of all the interviews and of all the people, Bob Boughner impressed us like no one else,” Tallon said.
+“All the years I’ve been in the business interviewing coaches, firing coaches, meeting coaches, Bob was the most prepared and his performance, his preparation, his passion knocked us out of the park.”

-Boughner spent the last two seasons as an assistant coach in San Jose under former Panthers coach Peter DeBoer.
+Boughner spent the last two seasons as an assistant coach in San Jose under former Panthers coach Peter DeBoer, who said the Sharks hate to lose him given his contributions.

+“This is a terrific opportunity for Bob to become a head coach in the National Hockey League and one that he deserves,” Sharks general manager Doug Wilson said.

-Boughner is the fifth coach to get hired since the regular season ended, a list that includes the Vegas Golden Knights choosing Gerard Gallant as their first coach.
+Boughner is the fifth coach to be hired since the regular season ended, a list that includes the Vegas Golden Knights choosing Gerard Gallant as their first coach.
 Gallant was fired by the Panthers early this past season, getting replaced by then-general manager Tom Rowe.
 But Florida never found the same form it had a year ago on the way to the Atlantic Division title, and missed the playoffs by 14 points.

 That led to the Panthers going back to what has worked in the past: Tallon squarely in charge again as general manager, and his first major move of the off-season is bringing in a 46-year-old — he shared the ice with Panthers free agent forward Jaromir Jagr both as a teammate and an opponent — to take over a team that believes it should be right back in the playoff mix next spring.